mpicbg-csbd/unet-smfish-seg/notes/notes.md

 A float16(36,2,800,800) is interpreted by imagej as (72,800,800) z-stack...
 A float16(2,36,800,800) doesn't open, and gives the error "can't open 16-bit floats"...
 A uint16 works the same as above.
 If I use uint16(36,2,800,800) I can get a z and channel dimensions if I open with BIOformats (huzzah!), but I get the 1st image repeated 72 times if I just drag n' drop... wtf.
 But not every time!
-Now BioFormats goes back to reshaping the array as a (large, x, y) patch
+Now BioFormats goes back to reshaping the array as a (large, x, y) patch...

+# PROBLEM: After refactoring, I can't learn anything!

+I compute reference stakk from available images in a separate step, prior to training.
+These datasets are computed once, and kept alive for a while, are easy to view & inspect and make sure there are no issues and that the patches are exactly what we want.

+Since my local GPU's memory is too small to train anything I resort to doing it remotely, which is fine, because the code is identical, as are the stakks.

+PROBLEM: Predictions are all black or all white.
+Hypothesis: All the new data makes my X,Y too big...
+Or some difference between the old and new data make it difficult to learn them both together?
+Scale?
+Alternative: It's not a data or model problem, but a code problem.
+Test: Make a stack exactly the same as the ones we used to run.
+Use the same model.
+We should get the same results.

+OK, I can't even train on the small simple stack, so I think it must be a bug, and not a problem with the data.

+# NOTE: when downsampling from float32 to uint16 we first need to convert values to range [0,2**16-1], otherwise it rolls over.

 # TODO: